 Smile is an important part of your body language that conveys happiness, confidence, and openness.
 Smiling when greeting and leaving your interview is an easy way to wrap up your interview on a positive note.

-An interview is not just about showing hard skills but to show that you are a good communicator too.
+An interview is not just about showing hard skills but also showing that you are a good communicator.

 “Actions speak louder than words,” it is wise to pay attention to what the interviewer says or asks.
 You should nod your head as if you are listening.